-The balance of this account corresponds to the purchase price of various pieces of land and plots which, as at 31 December 2022 and 2021, were being prepared for urban development or were in the planning stage.
+The balance of this account corresponds to the purchase price of various pieces of land and plots which, as at 31 December 2023 and 2022, were being prepared for urban development or were in the planning stage.

-As at 31 December 2022 and 2021, the estimated surface area of the Group's land portfolio amounted to 1,352,603 square metres and 1,704,504 square metres, respectively, with approximately 49% and 62% of the land, respectively, classified as "fully authorised" developments.
+As at 31 December 2023 and 2022, the estimated surface area of the Group's land portfolio amounted to 1,031,569 square metres and 1,352,603 square metres, respectively, with approximately 65% and 49% of the land, respectively, classified as "fully authorised" developments.
+During 2023, the land in Berrocales has achieved "fully authorised" status.